janakerman/janakerman/src/pages/cloudformation-dynamodb-data-ingest/index.md

 ### The Ingest Stack

-The ingest stack is a standalone stack that has three resources and a single output.
-The resources are, an S3 bucket for the ingest data, a role defining access permissions for the Lamda, and the Lambda with the source code inline.
+The ingest stack is a stand-alone stack that has three resources and a single output.
+The resources are, an S3 bucket for the ingest data, a role defining access permissions for the Lambda, and the Lambda with the source code inline.

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"